wdawson/okta.github.io/_source/_posts/2018-11-15-node-express-typescript.md

 ---
 layout: blog_post
-title: "Use TypeScript to Build a Node.js API with Express"
+title: "Use TypeScript to Build a Node API with Express"
 author: reverentgeek
-description: "This tutorial walks you through building a simple and secure Node.js application using TypeScript, Express, and Okta."
+description: "This tutorial walks you through building a simple and secure Node application using TypeScript, Express, and Okta."
 tags: [authentication, typescript, web, express, node]
 tweets:
-- "Can you build a Node.js application using TypeScript? @reverentgeek shows you how!"
+- "Can you build a @nodejs application using @typescriptlang? @reverentgeek shows you how!"
-- "A quick introduction to building a Node.js application using TypeScript"
+- "A quick introduction to building a @nodejs application using @typescriptlang"
-- "Build a Node.js application using TypeScript and Express"
+- "Build a @nodejs application using @typescriptlang and #expressjs"
 image: blog/node-express-typescript/node-express-typescript.jpg
 ---